Learn how to prevent and fix the most common plumbing problems

-Water can do serious damage to your home, so you need to act quickly if there's a problem with your plumbing system.
-Keeping a few basic repair materials in your tool kit and knowing what to do in an emergency will prevent most situations from getting out of hand.
+Water can cause serious damage to your home, so acting quickly is essential if a problem occurs in the plumbing system.
+Keeping a few basic repair tools and materials in your tool kit and knowing what to do in an emergency will prevent most situations from getting out of hand.

-These situations are precisely when knowledge of your plumbing system is vital.
-So make sure you know where all your valves are - particularly the main stop valve, which lets you turn off the supply in an emergency or for essential work.
-It's also worth checking your valves every few months to make sure you can open and close them easily.
-Applying a few drops of penetrating oil to a valve shaft will help you free it.
-But never leave a valve completely open, as this makes it more likely to seize up - which will stop you from closing it when you really need to.
-Better to close it by a quarter- to a half-turn.
+In this situation it’s really important to know your plumbing system – the location of the valves, particularly the main stop valve which allows you to turn off the supply in an emergency or for essential work.
+Check valves every few months to ensure that they can be opened and closed easily.
+Applying a little penetrating oil or lubricant to a valve shaft will help free it.
+Never leave a valve completely open, as this will make it more likely to seize up, preventing you from closing it when you really need to – close it by a quarter to a half turn.

 How to fix a burst pipe

 A pipe repair clamp is the quickest way to stop water leaking from a burst pipe, and it doesn’t need the pipe to be drained before it can be fitted.
 Some clamps are screwed on, whilst others are simply clamped on over the burst area.
 However, repair clamps should only be regarded as a temporary repair.